Casey Alexander

-Casey Alexander (born June 8, 1972) is the head coach of the men's basketball team at Belmont University.
-He previously served as head coach at Stetson University and Lipscomb University.
+Casey Alexander (born June 8, 1972) is an American college basketball coach who is currently the head coach of the Kansas State Wildcats men's basketball team.
+He previously served as head coach at Stetson University, Lipscomb University, and Belmont University.

 Playing career

 Alexander played college basketball at Belmont University, where he is now a member of the school's athletic hall of fame.

 Coaching career

+Assistant coach (1995–2011)

 Immediately after graduation, Alexander joined the Belmont coaching staff under Rick Byrd, where he stayed for 16 seasons.
 He was a part of a coaching staff that reached four NCAA Tournaments.

+Stetson (2011–2013)

 In 2011, Alexander got his first head coaching job at ASUN Conference rival Stetson, where he guided the Hatters to a 24–36 record in two seasons.

+Lipscomb (2013–2019)

 On May 18, 2013, Alexander was named the head coach of Lipscomb, remaining in the A-Sun, and returning to his native Tennessee.
 In 2018, Alexander coached Lipscomb to its first Atlantic Sun title and first NCAA Division I Tournament appearance, and coached Lipscomb to its 1st regular season championship in 9 years in 2019.
 He was the 2018 recipient of the Skip Prosser Man of the Year Award.
-On April 10, 2019 he was named head coach for Belmont University, following former head coach Rick Byrd's decision to retire after 33 seasons.